Rodiyyaht/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Task 9: This was an interview question that; It is a program that prints the numbers from 1 to 100, followed by a new line.
 But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
 For numbers which are multiples of both three and five print FizzBuzz separated by a new space.

 Task 10: A function that prints a triangle followed by a new line using only _putchar and prototype(void print_triangle(int size)).

+Task 11: A program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.

+Task 12: A function that prints an intege using only _putchar and prototype(void print_number(int n)).